rememberSoftwares/yacana/README.md

 So instead of having integers we got string and what's the result of "2" + "2" in python ?
 Not 4 but "22" (concatenation of strings).

 Fortunatly we can fix this easily in diferent ways.

-#### Understanding the mechanism of tool calling

-As an aside for those interested...

-If you don't understand how a text to text neural network can call a python function let me tell you: It doesn't.
-When we refer to *tool calling* we also refer to *function calling* which is very poorly named.
-Function calling is the ability of an inference server to make the LLM output the text in a particular format.
-As of today only JSON is supported but there is no doubt that more formats will be available soon.
-However, now that we have the ability to control how the LLM answers, we can parse a JSON that we know the structure.
-Therefore we can ask the LLM for a JSON that matches the prototype of a python function.
-For instance the name and parameters value.
-Some LLMs have been trained to ouput JSON in a particular way that matches a particular JSON structure.
-This particular JSON structure is becoming a convention and was pushed by big AI players likes OpenAI.
-Unfortunatly, the size and complexity of this JSON doesn't work very well with our dumb 8B LLMs.
-A problem that ChatGPT, claude, Grok and other smart LLMs don't have.
-To overcome this particular issue, Yacana comes with it's own JSON to call python functions.
-It's way lighter than the OpenAI standard and Yacana uses [percussive maintenance]() @todo url to force the model to output the JSON in a way that the tool expects.

 ### Getting better tool calling results